Gang Garrison 2: Development

 Development of Gang Garrison 2 began as an entry into the 2008 TIGSource.com "Bootleg Demake" competition by mrfredman (art), MedO (programming) and Synnah (music).
 While it did not win the competition, it later grew in popularity on the site's forum.
 Initially the game lacked several features and balancing, especially class abilities for the Constructor and the Infiltrator, which caused other developers to decompile the code and update the game without consent.
 The original development team reacted by merging the unofficial changes and releasing the game under an open source license to allow contribution to the official version and avoid further forks.
 Version 2.0 was released on February 10, 2009.
 This version included taunts, new music, maps, and options, various graphical improvements, a spectator mode, autobalance, kill notification, and in-game communication.
 Version 2.1 was released on May 3, 2009.
 This version included Control Points, new music, maps, various graphical updates, Demoman "sticky counter", sentry hud, and "superburst", a medic ability very similar to Team Fortress 2s "Ubercharge", and various other smaller tweaks.
+Last update was released on 1 April 2019.

 As of 2019, the game continues to be developed as an open source project, with the source code hosted on GitHub.
 The game is licensed under the Mozilla Public License.
 The game was originally licensed as GPLv3, but was relicensed in 2014 due to license incompatibilities.